The Caps are dealing with an unexpected break. They hope to use it to recover and reset.

 Center Evgeny Kuznetsov and goaltender Ilya Samsonov came off the covid-19 list Monday, and they both needed some more practice time before they could get back to full speed.
 The pair missed eight games while they were on the list.

-Both players said they experienced symptoms of the virus while they were away from the team.
+Both players said they experienced symptoms while they were away from the team.
 Samsonov, through an interpreter, said he had trouble breathing and walking at times, and there were a few days when he felt “pretty sick.”

 Defenseman Justin Schultz also rejoined the group Monday after taking a puck to the face Jan.
 28. He was skating with a full face shield Wednesday and was listed as day-to-day.